Tagged as: Credit Union Difference

 Because they are not-for-profit organizations created to serve their members, credit unions often take pride in the various ways they give back to the community.
 As an example, 1st United gives back to the communities we serve in a variety of ways, including:

-Financial education: Promoting financial literacy is part of the community commitment and we have provided financial education services to more than 20,000 Alameda County residents and created more than 200 educational articles.
+- Financial education: Promoting financial literacy is part of our community commitment and we provide financial education to Alameda County residents and through our MoneyWise blog.